rotki/rotki/README.md

 ---

 ## Overview
-[Rotki](https://rotki.com/) is an open source portfolio tracking, analytics, accounting, and tax reporting tool that protects your privacy.
+[Rotki](https://rotki.com/) is an open-source portfolio tracking, analytics, accounting, and tax reporting tool that protects your privacy.
 The mission of rotki is to bring transparency into the crypto and financial sectors through the use of open source.
 Most importantly, unlike virtually every other competing service which consists of closed source SaaS onto which you are forced to hand over all your financial data, with rotki your data is stored encrypted locally in your computer.
 It enables you to take ownership of your financial data!

 The [Pro Version](https://rotki.com/checkout/plan) of Rotki also supports additional and advanced features.
 You can find a comprehensive list of them on ☑️ [Feature Coverage Page](https://rotki.com/products/details).

 ## Features at a glance

-:balance_scale: Shows overview of your balances across multiple platforms, blockchain, exchanges and protocols.
+:balance_scale: Shows an overview of your balances across multiple platforms, blockchains, exchanges, and protocols.

 :chart_with_upwards_trend: Graphs analyzing your historical activity and showing insights into your portfolio.

-:microscope: Decoding EVM (Ethereum, Optimism and more) transactions in human readable format and displaying them.
+:microscope: Decoding EVM (Ethereum, Optimism and more) transactions in human-readable format and displaying them.

-:card_index_dividers: Pull, store and analyze history from activities of all supported platforms.
+:card_index_dividers: Pull, store, and analyze history from activities of all supported platforms.
 Ability to browse and filter through all of them.

 :toolbox: Highly customizable.
 UI look, main currency, language, accounting settings, editing balances, editing history. rotki is made with customization in mind.

-:receipt: Perform accounting analysis for PnL over any period of time using customized accounting settings over all recorded activities and generate PnL report.
+:receipt: Perform accounting analysis for PnL over any period of time using customized accounting settings over all recorded activities and generate PnL reports.

 ## Requirements